Daily life

 For context:

-Car ownership for urban Seoul residents is often financial; public transit is excellent and covers 95% of daily needs.
-Outside Seoul, ownership becomes more economical.
+Car ownership for urban Seoul residents is often a financial choice; public transit is excellent and covers 95% of daily needs.
+Outside Seoul, ownership becomes more practical.

 Renting cars